city

 #2 Porcelain Tile Floor Is Highly Durable

 Are porcelain tiles durable?
-If you're wondering how durable is porcelain tile, know that some of the most durable flooring types include those that are made from fired clay.
+If you're wondering how durable porcelain tile is, know that some of the most durable flooring types include those that are made from fired clay.
 Porcelain tile durability is at a high level because it is produced at higher temperatures and pressure.
 It is made from high-quality components that are highly resistant to scratches and stains, appealing to many business owners and those running rental properties if they need flooring in high-traffic areas.
 Therefore, porcelain tiles are more durable than most other kinds of floors.

 #3 Minimal Maintenance Required